Medium/opensource/ocla-1.0.md

 6. "Contributor" &mdash; Those people and corporations that provide Contributions.

-7. "License" &mdash; The terms under which Projects are licensed.
-Each Project may have a different License.
-In any case, the License for a given Project is clearly identified in the documentation for that Project.

-8. "User" &mdash; Those people, projects, and companies which make use of the Projects.
+7. "User" &mdash; Those people, projects, and companies which make use of the Projects.
 Making use of a Project includes (but is not limited to) compiling and/or running its content, taking some action which causes its content to be used, copying its content,